Vinyl Record Storage Solutions: Protecting Your Collection

 The Basics of Vinyl Care

-- Keep your records clean
+- Keep your records clean (dust and debris act like sandpaper in the grooves).

-- Store vertically to prevent warping
+- Store vertically to prevent warping and ring wear.

-- Use high-quality inner and outer sleeves
+- Use high-quality inner and outer sleeves instead of stock paper sleeves.

 Inner Sleeves: Your Records’ First Line of Defense